rhedin/Abe_ecal/engine.md

 After the first triggering check passed, the event is handed over to a task which runs in the thread pool.
 The task uses the rule index to determine all triggering rules.
 After filtering rules which are out of scope or which are suppressed by other rules, the remaining rules are sorted by their priority and then their action is executed.

 A rule action can inject new events into the processor which starts the processing cycle again.
+The processor supports two modes of execution for rule sequences (rules triggered by an event in order of priority):

+1. Do not fail on errors: all rules in a trigger sequence for a specific event are executed.

+2. Fail on first error: the first rule which returns an error will stop the trigger sequence.
+Events which have been added by the failing rule are still processed.

+Failing on the first error can be useful in scenarios where authorization is required.
+High priority rules can block lower priority rules from being executed.

 Monitor